lsst-sitcom/sitcomtn-063/index.rst

 Summary
 =======

-Slews of 3.5 degrees are always completed in less than 4 seconds, which is within requirements.
+Slews of 3.5 degrees usually but not always completed within 4 seconds.
+If the mount responded instantaneously to the slew command being sent, all slews would take less than 4 s.

-The jitter is within requirements when we check the mount encoder data and remove outlier datapoints.
+The jitter is usually within requirements when we check the mount encoder data and remove outlier datapoints.
 It is still unclear why these outliers are being read into the EFD.

 There may be a ~1 Hz oscillation visible in the fast StarTracker data.
 We should look at more data and correlate with accelerometer readings to properly do the comparison.